apollomoon-ucf/Audio_Sampler_Plugin/README.md

 Upon successful upload of an acceptable audio file, a success message is displayed (as seen in the image below).

 At this point, the plugin loads a file, and the sound can be triggered via midi in Maschine 2 (a test beat was successfully created using the VibeSampler in this raw form as the only instrument).
-Note: plugin states are not reloadable at this stage; plugin is cleared when daw is restarted.
+Note: plugin states are not reloadable at this stage; the plugin is cleared when daw is restarted.

 (Plugin displaying success message "Sound file loaded!" after loading sound/sample)
 ![Screenshot_plugin_loading_success_drag_drop](https://user-images.githubusercontent.com/25870426/124999586-76192e80-e01c-11eb-9e0c-0585727ece39.png)